How to Handle the Formula Shortage and Switching Baby Formula

 - Excessive spit-up

-Is It Bad To Keep Changing Baby’s Formula?
+Is It Bad to Keep Changing Baby’s Formula?

 How to Change Baby Formula: Questions to Ask Your Pediatrician

-Always speak to your physician about the proper formula for your baby.
+Always speak to your child’s physician about the proper formula for your baby.
 Your health professional can advise on your baby’s nutritional needs, and you will need their support if you have trouble with the switch.
 Here are a few other questions to consider asking your child’s pediatrician.

 - What do I need to know about gas and changing formula?